 Operation AtalantaFollow the story

 11:53 GMT - 06 December 2013

 Bay Class Landing Ships

 Mounts Bay is one of three LSD(A) Class, Amphibious Support Platforms and was built by BAE (Naval Ships) at Govan on the River Clyde.
 Launched by Lady Band in April 2004, she was the first ‘Bay’ class vessel, and following extensive sea trials was accepted into service in July 2006.

-Six Royal Navy and two American ships, plus helicopters and...
+Six Royal Navy and RFA ships, plus specialist dive...